 Abstraction-Création

-Abstraction-Création began in 1931 as a broad collective of abstract artists active in Paris until 1936.
-Theo Van Doesburg, Jean Arp, Albert Gleizes, Jean Hélion, Auguste Herbin, František Kupka, Léon Arthur Tutundjian, Georges Valmier and Georges Vantongerloo composed the founding committee.
-Participating artists were represented through the publication of an annual journal, Abstraction, Création, Art Non-Figuratif that ran from 1932-1936.
+Abstraction-Création began in 1931 as a broad collective of Abstract artists active in Paris until 1936.
+Theo Van Doesburg, Jean Arp, Albert Gleizes, Jean Hélion, Auguste Herbin, František Kupka, Léon Arthur Tutundjian, Georges Valmier, and Georges Vantongerloo composed the founding committee.
+Participating artists were represented through the publication of an annual journal, Abstraction, Création, Art Non-Figuratif that ran from 1932 to 1936.
 This cahier featured reproductions of abstract paintings, sculpture, and photography, alongside individual artists’ statements.
 The group primarily aimed to promote an international network of abstract artists and simultaneously form an aesthetic counterpoint against the increasing prevalence of Surrealism and Social Realism in France.
-Following the failure of the narrowly conceived abstract groups, Art Concret and Cercle et Carré of 1930, Abstraction-Création named non-figuration the only criterion for membership.
+Following the failure of the narrowly conceived Abstract groups—Art Concret and Cercle et Carré of 1930—Abstraction-Création named non-figuration the only criterion for membership.
 Such a pluralist conception of abstraction reflected an intentionally democratic cultural position in contrast to the totalitarian regimes emerging elsewhere in Europe throughout the 1930s.
 At its peak, contributing members to the group included well-known abstractionists as diverse as Piet Mondrian, Vasily Kandinsky, Lázló Moholy-Nagy, Kurt Schwitters, Jacques Villon, Willi Baumeister, and Alexander Calder.
 Furthermore, a year long exhibition of Abstraction-Création artworks began in December 1933 on the ground floor of 44 Avenue de Wagram, Paris.
 The 1935 magazine issue claimed a membership of over 400 individuals that hailed from seventeen countries outside of France.

-As the turbulence of the European political landscape increased in the years leading up to World War II, official cultural institutions in France called for aesthetic modes that were legible and accessible to the social masses.
+As the turbulence of the European political landscape increased in the years leading up to the Second World War, official cultural institutions in France called for aesthetic modes that were legible and accessible to the social masses.
 The idealism traditionally associated with artistic abstraction had attracted accusations from the Surrealists that Art Concret and Cercle et Carré were merely examples of elitist, bourgeois aestheticism.
-To counter these claims, Abstraction-Création vowed to address the social question at its inception, equating non-figurative art with a blueprint for a new, universal and collectively based social paradigm.
+To counter these claims, Abstraction-Création vowed to address the social question at its inception, equating non-figurative art with a blueprint for a new, universal, and collectively based social paradigm.
 Hélion published the group’s manifesto in the first issue of its journal.
 His statement explained that the terms Abstraction and Création indicated the two conduits for arriving at non-figuration.
 Abstraction referred to artists who achieved non-figuration by abstracting or distilling forms inspired by nature, such as those working in the veins of late Cubism or Biomorphism.
-Characteristic examples of this first tendency include Hélion’s depictions of curving arcs and surface tensions, or Robert Delaunay’s light infused discs drawn from real world observations.
+Characteristic examples of this first tendency include Hélion’s depictions of curving arcs and surface tensions, or Robert Delaunay’s light-infused discs drawn from real world observations.
 Création, on the other hand, denoted those who attained non-figuration through additive constructions of pure geometric elements, following the models of De Stijl, Constructivism or Bauhaus design principles.
 Mondrian’s architectonic grids, or Vantongerloo’s geometric compositions based on mathematical units are indicative of this second category.
 Despite different working methods, artists were generally unified by their identification of abstraction with notions of creative freedom.